 - An Internal Model approach better reflects the specific assets and therefore the market risk in the portfolio of NN Leven e.g. property risk, sovereign and other credit spread risks.
-In addition, the approach to the most significant non-market risks within NN Leven such as life risk and expense risk is better tailored to the specific portfolio characteristics and statutory reserves set up according to local company law - The Standard Formula diversification assumptions do not recognise all the diversification of risks that exist in the NN Leven portfolios - The Internal Model accounts for the effect of the volatility adjustment for spread risk by means of an approach recognizing the illiquidity of liabilities in setting the asset shocks.
-Reference is made to section D.2 (in paragraph 'Matching and volatility adjustment, transitional measures and transitional risk-free interest rate term structure') for further information on NN Leven's volatility adjustment
+In addition, the approach to the most significant non-market risks within NN Leven such as life risk and expense risk is better tailored to the specific portfolio characteristics and statutory reserves set up according to local company law - The Internal Model accounts for the effect of the volatility adjustment for spread risk by means of an approach recognising the illiquidity of liabilities in setting the asset shocks.
+Reference is made to section D.2 (in paragraph 'Matching and volatility adjustment, transitional measures and transitional risk-free interest rate term structure') for further information on NN Leven's volatility adjustment.